isomerpages/mol-services/_get-digitally-ready/00-get-digital.md

 * <a href="https://www.tpgmobile.sg/seniors" target="_blank">TPG</a>

-Financial help is available for eligible seniors who need support to obtain smartphone and mobile plans.
+Financial help is also available for eligible seniors who need support to obtain smartphone and mobile plans.

-Find out more about getting mobile access plans for seniors <a href="https://www.imda.gov.sg/programme-listing/Mobile-Access-for-Seniors" target="_blank">here.</a>
+Find out more about getting subsidised mobile access plans for seniors <a href="https://www.imda.gov.sg/programme-listing/Mobile-Access-for-Seniors" target="_blank">here.</a>

 **Back to [Get Digitally Ready Overview](/government-services/get-digitally-ready/overview/)**